The application deadline for UCs and CSUs is November 30, 2018.

 FULLERTON COLLEGE (College Readiness Program)

 - Fullerton College will come to help students through the application process.
 Please visit the College and Career Center to sign up.
-(Students will need their Social Security number when applying.)
-Students will then be given several forms to fill out so they can enroll in Counseling 100.
+(Students will need their Social Security number (if applicable) when applying.)
+Students will then be given several forms to fill out so they can enroll in Counseling 140.

 SANTIAGO CANYON COLLEGE